dr-natetorious/TIM-7241-Constructive_Research_Design/Week2_Challenges/Readings/README.md

 > Let us now address this concern that normal principles of equipoise do not apply to special cases where the research project may actually impose a relative disadvantage on those not treated. `It is not just that Bert does not receive the treatment he wants, but when other people receive it they make him worse off` (reducing his chances of getting the ventilator or the grade of A or the full claimed value of the debt).
 The answer is that Bert is not actually harmed. `Without alleging harm, Bert has no basis to object to Adam or the scientists pursuing their own agendas`.
 >It is true that Adam’s participation sets back Bert’s interests.
 However, there is a key distinction between a harm and a mere setback to interests.
 Building on a concept developed by John Stuart Mill, philosopher Joel Feinberg has clarified this relationship. `A “harm” is a “wrongful setback to interests” (emphasis added).
 Generally, harms (not mere setbacks) are the proper focus of regulation that would restrict liberties`.
+> After all, `setbacks to interest are ubiquitous`.
+If I prefer that Charlie win the election, but you vote for Davis, then you set back my interests.
+If I am hoping to get a coveted job, but you submit your stellar resume, then you set back my interests.
+If am hoping to get an A in a curved school class, but you spend extra time studying, you set back my interests.
+If I need a ventilator, but you get an investigational drug that gives you a better prognosis, you set back my interests.
+If I am wanting to collect $10,000 for the debt, but you go to court and get a judgment allowing me to recover only $1,000, then you set back my interests.

 ## Discourse Ethics to Value Sensitive Design (2011)